ckaestne/seaibib/README.md

 Haq, Fitash Ul, Donghwan Shin, Shiva Nejati, and Lionel Briand. "[Can Offline Testing of Deep Neural Networks Replace Their Online Testing?](https://arxiv.org/abs/2101.11118)" *Empirical Software Engineering* (2021).

 > Paper compares model accuracy with a safety property assessed in a simulator in the context of determining the steering angle in a self-driving car, showing that accuracy is not a meaningful predictor for assuring the safety property.
 Not considering much of the system beyond a single model, and not really a fair comparison, and results shouldn’t be surprising, but another good reminder that prediction accuracy evaluation evaluations alone are usually not meaningful to establish system quality.

+Bosch, Jan, Helena Holmström Olsson, and Ivica Crnkovic. "[Engineering AI systems: A research agenda](https://arxiv.org/pdf/2001.07522.pdf)."
+In *Artificial Intelligence Paradigms for Smart Cyber-Physical Systems*, pp. 1-19.
+IGI Global, 2021.

+> Position paper listing a number of open research challenges for AI engineering in several application domains.
+These observations are based on consulting and interviews with companies (small start-ups to large corporations) in various domains, though no clear traceability is provided.
+Main focus is on ML components rather than the whole system.

 ## Other Lists